-CLASSIFIED STUDENT: A student who is enrolled for credit in an official program leading to the Associate Degree or Certificate of Achievement or Certificate of Completion or Certificate of Competence.
+CLASSIFIED STUDENT: A student who is enrolled for credit in an official program leading to an Associate Degree, Certificate of Achievement, Certificate of Completion, or Certificate of Competence.

-UNCLASSIFIED STUDENT: A student who is enrolled for credit, but is not in an official program leading to the Associate Degree or the Certificate of Achievement or Certificate of Completion or Certificate of Competence.
+UNCLASSIFIED STUDENT: A student who is enrolled for credit, but is not in an official program leading to an Associate Degree, Certificate of Achievement, Certificate of Completion, or Certificate of Competence.